 Nestled between the scenic Sal tree forests, this town situated a little ahead of the Gangetic plains of West Bengal shares cultures of both West Bengal and Jharkhand.
 This little known place has much of nature to offer especially during monsoons when the brown trees take on different shades of green and flowers bloom in abundance.
 The beautiful hill ranges of Belpahari and Kankrajhor adorn the town while the Ketki Falls are in their prime when it rains.

-Located on the banks of River Hoogly, Diamond Harbour is a port town in West Bengal.
-Where the Hoogly River meets the Bay of Bengal, Daimond Harbour is a popular picnic spot for people with river cruising being a popular activity here.
-Watching the sunset and sunrise with a steaming cup of coffee/tea is the ideal plan of action however for the history buffs there are many old forts to explore and a 200 year old lighthouse to interest you.
+Located on the banks of River Hooghly, Diamond Harbour is a port town in West Bengal.
+Where the Hoogly River meets the Bay of Bengal, Diamond Harbour is a popular picnic spot for people with river cruising being a popular activity here.
+Watching the sunset and sunrise with a steaming cup of coffee/tea is the ideal plan of action however for the history buffs there are many old forts to explore and a 200-year-old lighthouse to interest you.

 This little beach town located to the south of West Bengal, minimally inhabited offers a quiet and calm atmosphere for a weekend away from the city.
 You can see the bright red Fiddler crabs marching away on the beach or explore the dense Casuarina grooves.
 There boating facilities available as well.
 The monsoon only amplifies the beauty here and a drive through Bakhali is just as eventful as the place.

 177 kms from Kolkata

 Serenity at its best, Bakreswar located close to Kolkata is surrounded by nature with little hills, forests and valleys.
 It is more known for its hot springs which are known to be therapeutic.
 There is an old Shiva Temple near the hot spring that you can visit.
 Also, Shantiniketan is in close proximity to Bakreswar.